pierre8237/GoodREADMEgenerator/READ.md

 To install necessary dependencies, run the following command:

 ```
-Install node on your computer, nopen the app, run, npm i, and answer the prompts
+Install node on your computer, open the app, run, npm i, and answer the prompts
 ```

 ## Usage